 Intranet

 Web pages dedicated to the consumer culture were created and made accessible by all Bank staff.
-Among the various sections, as well as a brief history of consumerism, colleagues can find news from the Associations, the rules of the out-of-court settlement in Intesa Sanpaolo, as well as links to the sites of all the Associations that are part of the National Council of Consumers and Users at the Ministry of Economic Development.
+Among the various sections, as well as a brief history of consumerism, colleagues can find news from the Associations, the rules of the out-of-court settlement in Intesa Sanpaolo, as well as links to the sites of all the Associations that are part of the National Council of Consumers and Users at the Ministry of Businesses and Made in Italy.

 "Formiamo le regioni dei consumatori"

 "Formiamo le regioni dei consumatori" (Let us train the consumers’ regions) aimed at increasing consumers’ banking and financial knowledge through the training of tutors and Associations managers at local level, thanks to the cooperation of the Intesa Sanpaolo’s experts.
-Every year a region of Italy is identified in which to organize a series of seminars on banking, financial and insurance issues.
-At today (May 2022), the regions involved have been Lombardy, Piedmont, Campania, Tuscany, Sicily, Calabria, Puglia, Basilicata, Valle d’Aosta, Liguria, Veneto, Trentino-Alto Adige, Marche, Emilia-Romagna, Umbria e Abruzzo
+In the past a region of Italy was identified in which to organize a series of seminars on banking, financial and insurance issues.
+In 2021-2023, 9 webinars has been realized that have involved all italian regions.
+Since 2024, in addition to in-depth webinars, there have been meetings for macro-regions (North, Center and South of the country).

 {"toolbar":[{"label":"Refresh","url":"","key":"update-page"},{"label":"Print","url":"","key":"print-page"},{"label":"Request for Annual Reports","url":"/en/investor-relations/request-for-annual-reports","key":"business-budget"},{"label":"Financial Calendar","url":"/en/investor-relations/financial-calendar","key":"financial-calendar"}]}